poweredbyniks/SQL-interview-questions/README.md

 Now we'll create a table in the KansirisDB database:

-CREATE table tblArticles(ArticleId int primary key identity,	ArticleName varchar(10),Category varchar(10)	)
+CREATE table tblArticles(ArticleId int primary key identity,ArticleName varchar(10),Category varchar(10))

 If we execute this command, we'll get an error message.